AssembleProgramming/AssembleScript/README.md

 AssembleScript supports for and while loops.

-- For Loops Use the `wakandaFor` keyword for loops.
+- For Loops Use the `wakandaForEach` keyword for loops.
 Declare a new variable, specify the condition, and execute the code within the loop.
 Use `step` to increment or decrement the value of iterator.